TobiasPSP/doneland_sources/Fundamentals/Network/WiFi/README.md

 > While you *can* change the *WiFi mode* easily at any time, **do not do it just yet!** Understand the consequences first (see below).

 #### mDNS Cannot Traverse Subnets
-In *Router mode*, your *WiFi network* is a *separate network*. *mDNS name resolution* does not work across such networks.
+In *Router mode*, your *WiFi network* is a *separate subnet*. *mDNS name resolution* does not work across subnets.
 That has significant consequences when *mDNS device names* are used to resolve the *IP address* of a device.

 Here are typical real-world consequences that a *home automation* user may experience: